 What can I put in my coffee that won’t break my fast?

 You can add milk to your coffee.
 Some people find that adding a splash of half-and-half or heavy cream makes the taste more enjoyable and cuts down on the bitterness.
-You can also try adding some honey for sweetness if you struggle with this aspect.
+You can add some honey for sweetness if you struggle with this aspect.

 Can coffee enhance the effects of intermittent fasting?